VonHeikemen/lsp-zero.nvim/README.md

 * `mapping`: Sets the keybindings.
 See `:help cmp-mapping`.

 Some example config of these options are featured in [nvim-cmp's readme](https://github.com/hrsh7th/nvim-cmp).

+If what you want is to extend the configuration of nvim-cmp, I suggest you change the preset to `lsp-compe`.
+There is an [example configuration](https://github.com/VonHeikemen/lsp-zero.nvim/blob/main/advance-usage.md#the-current-api-is-not-enough) in the Advance usage page.

 ### `.use({server}, {opts})`